tusharlikestocode/Toy-Browser/README.md

 # Constructing an HTML Tree

-Chapter 4 of Web Browser Engineering: Downloading
+Chapter 4 of Web Browser Engineering

 * Step 1: Creating a parser to HTML tokens to a tree
 * Step 2: Automatic Fixes for some malformed HTML documents